Sushantlama/Artem/README.md

 Since the app is yet not released in any app store.you can Access the app through the following steps:-
 - Go to Apk folder
 - download the app-release.apk file
+- if using any device except android move the file to your android device (ex :- share through WhatsApp)
-- find the apk file in the file exploror of your android device
+- find the apk file in the file explorer of your android device
 - Install it
 # Screenshots
 <br>